Zach Boychuk: NHL

 He made his NHL debut against the Los Angeles Kings on October 17, 2008, becoming the first Hurricanes player since Eric Staal in 2003 to make his NHL debut in his draft year.
 He was returned to Lethbridge after appearing in two NHL games.
 Upon being sent down, Boychuk completed his fourth season of WHL hockey by registering 57 points (28g, 29a) in 43 regular-season games and leading the team with 13 points (7g, 6a) in 11 playoff contests.

 He shared the Harry Ingarfield Memorial Award as Lethbridge's team MVP and won the team's plus/minus award.

-He was an assistant captain for Team Canada in the 2009 U-20 World Junior Championship in Ottawa, his second WJC, and helped Canada win the gold medal for the second straight year.

 He was reassigned by Carolina from Lethbridge (WHL) to the Albany River Rats on April 10, 2009.
 At the beginning of the 2009–10 he attended the Carolina Hurricanes training camp.
 He made his AHL debut with Albany and recorded one assist for his first career professional point at WBS on April 10, 2009.

-Boychuk registered his first NHL goal on February 13, 2010, against the New Jersey Devils.
+Boychuk registered his first NHL goal on February 13, 2010, assisted by Brandon Sutter and Brett Carson against the New Jersey Devils.
 It was the opening goal of the game and scored against goaltender Martin Brodeur at the 16:47 mark of the first period.
-Assisted by Brandon Sutter, and Brett Carson.

 On December 29, 2010, he had his first multi-goal NHL game, with two goals, against the Ottawa Senators.